satishppawar/01_dev_Basic_Java/02-Complete-Java-Certification-Course/01-Test-Env/demo/java/basic/arrays/Array.md

 }
 ```

-- <i>Note that the second parameter of the `copyOfRange method` is the `initial index` of the range to be copied, `inclusively`, while the `third parameter` is the `final index` of the range to be copied, `exclusively`.
-In this example, the range to be copied does not include the array element at index 9 (which contains the character a).</i>
+- >>Note that the second parameter of the `copyOfRange method` is the `initial index` of the range to be copied, `inclusively`, while the `third parameter` is the `final index` of the range to be copied, `exclusively`.
+In this example, the range to be copied does not include the array element at index 9 (which contains the character a).

 - Some other useful operations provided by methods in the java.util.Arrays class, are: